babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 ## Who's Problem is It?

-You have control over your own code to be able to take advantage of preset-env: write in ES2015+ and target ES2015+ browsers.
+You have control over your own code to be able to take advantage of `preset-env`: by writing in ES2015+ and targeting ES2015+ browsers.

-However, this isn't necessarily the case for your dependencies (though you _should_ take ownership of them).
+Even though this isn't necessarily the case for your dependencies, you'll want to think about it in order to get the same benefits as compiling your application code.

 Is it as straightforward as just running Babel over `node_modules` with the same configuration for your application?

 ## Complexities in Compiling Dependencies

+### Compiler Complexity

+Every compiler has bugs, although the risk is lower if there are so many users and sufficient tests.
+We should just be aware that compiling dependencies does increase the surface area of potential bugs, but I don't believe that should deter us from making this a common practice.

+- Babel v6 assumed everything that it compiled was a module and thus in strict mode (one could argue this is actually a good thing).
+Thus if you tried to run Babel on all your `node_modules` and it encountered something that was a `script` like a jQuery plugin it might cause a lot of issues.
+This is changed in v7 so that it won't always auto inject the `"use strict"` directive unless it actually is a module.
+- React Native has always compiled `node_modules` by default and has probably learned a lot from issues like ^.
+- `preset-env` could have its own bugs because we use `compat-table` vs. test262.
+- Browsers themselves can have issues with running native ES2015+ code vs. ES5.
+- Question of how do we determine what is "supported": https://github.com/babel/babel-preset-env/issues/54 example of edge case.
+- It was never in Babel's scope to compile dependencies: we actually got issue reports that people would actually accidently do it, making the build slower.

 ### Using Non-Standard Syntax